Authority

 • publish the Key Performance Indicators according to the KPI Operating procedure

-• audit student and graduate data at the times and in the manner prescribed in the KPI Audit Guidelines the ministry sends to private career colleges
+• audit student and graduate data at the times and in the manner prescribed in the KPI Audit Guidelines the ministry sends to career colleges

 • pay the fees for data administration as outlined in the KPI Operating procedure